 An undergraduate student MUST complete one of the certificate courses with a grade of B- or higher before applying.
 A graduate student MUST complete one of the certificate courses with a grade of B or higher before applying.

 Please note: The TESOL Certificate is an add-on certificate available only to current UVA students.
 All applicants must be matriculated into an undergraduate or graduate degree program at the University of Virginia.
 UVA alumni are not eligible.

 Components of the TESOL Certificate

-Research into the quality of TESOL training highlights three important components to a successful TESOL Certificate program: applied linguistic knowledge, pedagogical training, and practical teaching experience.
+Research into the quality of TESOL training highlights three important components to a successful TESOL Certificate program: applied linguistic and sociocultural knowledge, pedagogical training, and practical teaching experience.
 The UVA TESOL Certificate program includes core courses that require exposure to each of these three components: Applied Linguistic Knowledge (primarily through LING 3400), Pedagogical Training (primarily through LING 3090 for undergraduate students and LING 5090 for graduate students), and Practical Teaching Experience (primarily through LING 3101, 3102 & 3103 for undergraduate students and 5101, 5102, & 5103 for graduate students).
-Students then further their training in language use with one required elective from an approved list of relevant courses.
+Students then further their training in language use with two required electives from an approved list of relevant courses.
 It should be noted that because of sequencing of courses and the hours required for the practicum (5 classroom and 33 practicing hours per 1 hour credit, for a total of 15 classroom hours and 99 practicing hours), that the TESOL Certificate cannot be completed over two semesters; therefore, you will need a minimum of three semesters to complete the certificate.